 Our Top Pick

 At its other end, the knife’s handle offers textured finger points for a comfortable and secure grip.
 A protective finger guard also ensures your hands are as safe as possible during use.
-Overall, as the winner of the Cook’s Illustrated Best Serrated Knife award, you can count on this knife to deliver effective and high quality cutting.
+Overall, as the winner of the Cook’s Illustrated Best Serrated Knife award, you can count on this knife to deliver effective and finest cutting.
 To match your kitchen interior, the knife’s handle is also available in eight attractive colors.